The Queen of Versailles (musical): Act II

-The Great Recession strikes, the housing bubble bursts, and the 2008 financial crisis nearly bankrupts Jackie and David, as Westgate Resorts faces immense financial strain.
-Construction on Versailles House is halted, and the entire staff is let go, other than Sofia and the Siegels' longtime driver Ray.
-Jackie struggles to control her shopping addiction, and David focuses single-mindedly on saving his real estate empire.
-Jackie's relationship with her daughter Victoria evolves, and Victoria forms a bond with her cousin, Jonquil Peed (Jackie's niece), who comes to live with the Siegels.
-David has a strained relationship with his son Gary, who he brings into the business.
+Despite the family's troubles, Jackie idolizes Marie Antoinette ("The Royal We").
+The family sells their belongings at a garage sale ("Show 'Em You're the Queen") and moves back into their older, smaller house.
+Jackie discovers that neither Victoria nor Jonquil have fed their pet lizard, who is now dead ("Pavane for a Dead Lizard").
+Jackie struggles to control her spending addiction ("Watch").
+Victoria is increasingly depressed, and notes this in her diary ("The Book of Random").
+Following a visit to Jackie's parents' house, Victoria suggests selling both Versailles and the smaller Siegel house and moving into a smaller home, which Jackie rejects ("Little Houses").
+In the meantime, David focuses single-mindedly on saving his real estate empire; he has a strained relationship with his son Gary, who he brings into the business.
+After a documentary about the family and the Versailles House is released in 2012, Jackie appears in a series of product endorsements to raise money.

-Through David's efforts, the family's fortunes eventually recover, and they avert bankruptcy.
+The family's fortunes eventually recover, and they avert bankruptcy ("Higher than Ever").
 Tragedy strikes the family when Victoria, at age 18, dies of an accidental drug overdose in 2015.
+In the aftermath, Jackie seemingly has reassessed her priorities ("Grow the Light"), but this turns out to be short-lived.
 The mansion is finally completed, but Jackie and David feel a sense of loss and question the value of their pursuit of wealth, fame and the American Dream.
+The French court chides the Siegels again ("Crash").
+Jackie stands on Versailles' stairs alone after all the workers, David, and Jonquil leave for various reasons ("This Time Next Year").

 Productions

 Boston (2024)

 The musical premiered at Emerson Colonial Theatre in Boston, Massachusetts, on July 16, with an opening night on August 1, and ran there until August 25, 2024.
 It starred Kristin Chenoweth as Jackie Siegel and F. Murray Abraham as David A. Siegel with direction by Michael Arden and choreography by Lauren Yalango-Grant and Christopher Cree Grant.
 In Variety, Bob Verini called the show Chenoweth's "richest opportunity to date to flex her dramatic muscles [and] the most emotionally affecting score, bar none, of [Schwartz's] long career"; he praised the musical's "sociopolitical critique", other cast members and the designers.
 Other reviews were mostly positive, but less enthusiastic was the review by Cameron Kelsall in TheaterMania.

+Closing night curtain call at the St. James Theatre on December 21, 2025.